 Advocating for Individuals on the Spectrum . . .

 On a National level, GRASP advocates for fair representation of Autistic and disabled Adults and Teens in Media and Public Policy.
 At the Local level, GRASP advocates for the needs of Individuals by offering Programs & Training which seek to increase their Independence, Self-Advocacy, and Quality of Social, Academic, and Workplace Interactions.

 A Network of Support . . .

 Through a network of Regional Support Groups and Online Chat Groups, GRASP helps Adults and Teens internationally.
-GRASP also offers support to Family Members, Caregivers, Support Team members, and Clinicians through Presentations, Workshops, and Free In-Person & Online Discussion Groups.
+GRASP also offers support to Family Members, Caregivers, Support Team members, and Clinicians through Presentations, Workshops, and Free In-Person & Online Discussion Groups y en Espanol

 Reaching Students in Need . . .

 GRASP’s In-School Programs offer Autistic and disabled students in Public, Private, and Post-Secondary Academic Settings an effective way to learn Independent Living and Transition skills, Self-Advocacy, Communication, Interpersonal Relationships, and Social Interaction.
 Our programs are focused on historically economically and socially disadvantaged communities, most specifically the Bronx and Queens in New York City and rural areas of Hawaii County in Hawaii.